 Assuming you can’t get your hands on black carrot extract, tomatoes, a common and delicious food, could play a role in improving your chances of getting pregnant.

 In a 2017 study, subjects with low sperm count and poor sperm motility were given a glass of tomato juice every day for 12 weeks.
 Men who drank the tomato juice saw significant improvements in both sperm concentration and motility when compared to the control group.

 Get your mind going and blow flowing with a cup of coffee.
-Though it won’t do your breath or teeth any favours, coffee—more specifically caffeine—has been shown to increase erectile function by increasing blood flow to the parts of the body including the penis.
+Though it won’t do your breath or teeth any favors, coffee—more specifically caffeine—has been shown to increase erectile function by increasing blood flow to the parts of the body including the penis.
 A study of over 3,700 men found that caffeine equivalent to around 2-3 cups of coffee per day reduced the odds of erectile dysfunction.